 Enjoyed this?
 Then Read What’s a Fair Price For Coffee?
 Interpreting Transparency Data

 Written by Janice Kanniah.
-Featured photo caption: A producer with a cup of coffee, and the beans used to make them.
-Featured photo credit: Café Compadre.
+Featured photo caption: A barista opens a package of Guatemalan coffee.
+Featured photo credit: Mikel Chateau.

 Perfect Daily Grind